ARM-software/AVH/DoxyGen/examples/src/aws_mqtt.md

 ### Create AWS IoT Thing {#aws_iot_thing}

-The communication and security parameters can be obtained from an AWS IoT Thing.
-Steps below explain how to create it for this example, while AWS tutorial [Create AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-resources.html) provides general overview and additional references.
+The communication and security parameters can be obtained from [AWS IoT Core](https://aws.amazon.com/iot-core/) service.
+Steps below explain the process for this example and AWS tutorial [Create AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-resources.html) provides general overview and additional references.

-In AWS create an **IoT Thing** for your device as follows:
+Create an AWS **IoT Thing** for your device as follows:

 - From your AWS Management Console browse to the **AWS IoT Core** service.
 - In the left navigation pane, choose **Manage**, and then choose **Things**.
 - On the Things page click **Create things** button, choose **Create a single thing** and proceed further.
-- In the thing properties provide a name for your thing (for example “MyThing”), keep other parameters at default and then choose Next.
-You will need to add the name later to your embedded code.
+- In the thing properties provide a name for your thing (for example *MyThing*), keep other parameters at default and then choose **Next**.
+Later you will need to provision the same name to the embedded code.
 - Choose to Auto-generate a certificate for your thing.
 - When offered to attach policies to certificate, click **Create policy** to open corresponding page in a separate browser tab.
 There:
   - Enter a name for the policy (for example “MyThingPolicy”).